jaredly/type-systems-js-dev/index.md

 context where it doesn't work".
 Now, I'm being intentionally general when I say "in a context where it doesn't work", because that means different things to different people, and to different language runtimes.

+If you pass a number in to a place that expects something with a `name` attribute, that's wrong!
+So I'd consider that a type error, but JS doesn't.
+So type errors depend on the context, language runtime, etc.

 ---